Debbie Abrahams MP (Oldham East and Saddleworth)

 John Glen MP (Salisbury)

 John Glen is the Conservative Party Member of Parliament for Salisbury in Wiltshire since 2010.
 His is a large rural constituency that includes parts of the West Wiltshire Downs Area of Outstanding Natural Beauty, the northern tip of the New Forest National Park, and the southern part of Salisbury plain, including Stonehenge.
 He is championing the pheasant’s-eye, a small arable plant found in his constituency.
-John is Economic Secretary to the Treasury and City Minister, having previously been the Minister for Arts, Heritage and Tourism in the Department for Digital, Culture, Media and Sport.View Species
+John is Economic Secretary to the Treasury and City Minister.View Species

 Robert Goodwill has been the Conservative Party MP for Scarborough and Whitby in North Yorkshire since 2005 and was previously a Member of the European Parliament for Yorkshire and the Humber.
-He is championing the Lesser sandeel.
+He is championing the lesser sandeel, a small fish found in UK waters and a vital food source for seabirds.
 His coastal constituency contains the two seaside towns of Scarborough and Whitby, which still retain some limited fishing activity, and their rural surroundings, where agriculture and tourism are the main economic activities.
 Robert, whose family owns a 250 acre farm in North Yorkshire, lists his interests as agriculture, fisheries, environment and transport.
-He was appointed as a Minister of State at the Department for Environment, Food and Rural Affairs on 5 March 2019 and is a member of the Environmental Audit Committee.View Species
+In Parliament, Robert is the Chair of the Environment, Food and Rural Affairs Select Committee and is also a member of the Environmental Audit Committee.View Species

 Chris Grayling has been the Conservative Member of Parliament for the constituency of Epsom and Ewell since 2001 and is championing the hedgehog.
 The constituency is a commuter area to the south west of London and contains the Epsom Downs, an area of chalk uplands that is the site of the Epsom Downs racecourse.
-Since July 2016 Chris has been the Secretary of State for Transport.
+Chris is the Vice-Chair for the All-Party Parliamentary Group on International Conservation.

 “Surveys by hedgehog experts tell us that we have lost over a third of all our hedgehogs in the past decade.
 And they are still declining.
 The reasons for their decline are complex, but I hope to be able to promote the conservation of this animal in Government and see hedgehog numbers back on the rise once again”.View Species